Criminal Defense Lawyer: How to Find and Hire One

 Quick Answer

-You need a criminal defense lawyer as soon as possible after an arrest.
-The earlier an attorney gets involved, the better your outcome is likely to be.
-An experienced defense attorney can negotiate reduced charges, get cases dismissed, challenge evidence, negotiate plea deals, advocate for diversion programs, and protect your constitutional rights throughout the process.
+When to hire a criminal defense lawyer: immediately after an arrest or as soon as you learn you are under investigation.
+The earlier an attorney gets involved, the better your outcome.
+A defense lawyer can negotiate reduced charges, get cases dismissed, challenge illegally obtained evidence, negotiate plea deals, advocate for diversion programs, and protect your constitutional rights at every stage.
+Do not answer police questions, do not try to talk your way out of it, and do not plead guilty without speaking to a lawyer first.

-Criminal Defense Lawyer Cost Breakdown
+Criminal Defense Lawyer Cost Breakdown (2026)

 | Type of Case | Typical Cost | Details |